h8man/NavMeshPlus/README.md

 How does it works:

 1. It uses https://docs.unity3d.com/Manual/class-NavMeshSurface.html as base implementation.
-2. Implements world bound calculation from Tilemap bounds.
+2. Implements world bound calculation.
-3. Implements source collector of tiles, sprites and 2d colliders, because NavMeshBuilder.CollectSources will not work
+3. Implements source collector of tiles, sprites and 2d colliders
 4. Creates walkable mesh box from world bounds.
-5. Convert tiles to sources as NavMeshBuilder would do.
+5. Convert tiles, sprites and 2d colliders to sources as NavMeshBuilder would do.